Welcome to the Palisades Interstate Park in New Jersey

 The Palisades Interstate Park in New Jersey is about 12 miles long, a half-mile wide, and encompasses 2,500 acres of wild Hudson River shorefront, uplands, and cliffs.

 Visitors find within this park more than 30 miles of hiking and ski trails, a boat launching ramp, a scenic riverside drive, a cliff-top parkway and overlooks, riverfront picnic areas and playgrounds, a nature sanctuary, two boat basins, historic sites — and mile after mile of rugged woodlands and vistas just minutes from midtown Manhattan.

 The Palisades Interstate Park is a National Historic Landmark and the Palisades are a National Natural Landmark.

 Thanks to the efforts of far-thinking people over a century ago and since, the New Jersey Palisades today belong to all of us.
 These pages were created to help you and others enjoy this great National Landmark.

 Some of our favorite park events are held in the evening… Above, a harvest moon rises above a bonfire we hosted at Alpine Picnic Area.
 Below, the great sounds of Americana from “Tom’s Dream” rounded out our “Music on the Rocks” outdoor concert series at State Line Lookout.

 - If you are coming to the park by public transportation, our Directions pages have information to help you find your way here.

-We also now include a Google Maps link on many of our directions pages, to make it easier for everyone to get around in the park.
+We now include a Google Maps link on many of our directions pages, too.

 - We offer staff-led guided hikes for school and scout groups — click here for details.